Harm reduction aims to reduce the negative consequences of substance abuse through programs that promote safer drug use.

 Supervised injecting facilities offer a safe environment where drug users have access to clean needles and medical monitoring as they take drugs.
 These facilities are also called safe injection sites, safe consumption spaces, and drug consumption rooms (DCRs).
 Some allow smoking and other forms of drug use.

-These spaces ensure that drugs are administered in a sanitary way and not taken in excess, which helps to reduce the rate of overdose and provides support if overdose occurs.
+These spaces ensure that drugs are administered in a sanitary environment and not taken in excess, which helps to reduce the rate of overdose and provides support if overdose occurs.
 Sanitary disposal of needles at these sites keeps used drug paraphernalia off the streets where it has the potential to spread disease.

 Drug consumption rooms also keep the actual drug use out of the public eye, which decreases the chance of it negatively impacting others.
 This reduces the risk of spreading infection through shared paraphernalia and does not encourage drug use in people who have not tried it before.

 These facilities carry a stigma, as many people believe they support drug use and perpetuate a problem rather than fighting for a solution.